keithmcnulty/scraping/web_scraping_tutorial.md

   - `HTML` code, which focuses on the appearance and format of a web page.
-  - `XML` code, which doesn’t *look* a lot different from `HTML` but focusses more on managing data in a web page.
+  - `XML` code, which doesn’t *look* a lot different from `HTML` but focuses more on managing data in a web page.

 ## 1.1 `HTML` code